GENERAL ASSEMBLY OF NORTH CAROLINA

 (a1) A request, and any accompanying documents, made to an agency employee by a legislative employee of the Program Evaluation Division for assistance in the preparation of an evaluation report is confidential.
 The request and any accompanying documents are not 'public records' as defined by G.S.
 132-1.
 An agency employee who receives a request under this subsection or who learns of such a request made to another agency employee of his or her agency may reveal the existence of the request to other agency employees to the extent that it is necessary to respond to the request and to the agency employee's supervisor.
 All documents prepared by the agency employee in response to the request of a legislative employee of the Program Evaluation Division are confidential, shall be kept confidential in the same manner as the original request, and are not 'public records' as defined in G.S.
 132-1.

-officer of a State agency.every agency of North Carolina government
+or officer of a State agency.every agency of North Carolina

-or its subdivisions, including every public office, public officer or official
+government or its subdivisions, including every public office, public officer

-(State or local, elected or appointed), institution, board, commission, bureau,
+or official (State or local, elected or appointed), institution, board,

 (c) Violation of this section may be grounds for disciplinary action."